zacgwillis/ccna-portfolio/Single-Area OSPF Overview/README.md

 **OSPF Zero Priority**
 `R4(config-if)# ip ospf priority 0`
-OSPF priority value 0 refuses DR/BDR role; results in 2WAY/DROTHER state
+OSPF priority value 0 refuses DR/BDR role; results in 2WAY/DROTHER state (assuming priority 0 on both ends)

 ### Cases where no neighbor relationships form at all
 These prevent any adjacency